 Pakistan wins toss, elects to bat

-DAMBULLA, Sri Lanka (AP) — Pakistan captain Misbah-ul-Haq won the toss and elected to bat in the series-deciding third and final one-day international against Sri Lanka on Saturday.
+ABU DHABI, United Arab Emirates (AP) — Pakistan captain Misbah-ul-Haq won the toss and elected to bat first in the fifth and final one-day international against Sri Lanka at Sheikh Zayed Stadium on Friday.